jsivwri/daily-coding-problems/README.md

 This problem was asked by Google.

 Implement a file syncing algorithm for two computers over a low-bandwidth network.
 What if we know the files in the two computers are mostly the same?

+### PROBLEM 60 [MEDIUM]

+This problem was asked by Facebook.

+Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.

+For example, given the multiset `{15, 5, 20, 10, 35, 15, 10}`, it would return `true`, since we can split it up into `{15, 5, 10, 15, 10}` and `{20, 35}`, which both add up to `55`.

+Given the multiset `{15, 5, 20, 10, 35}`, it would return `false`, since we can't split it up into two subsets that add up to the same sum.